einomi/CheckMateUI/README.md

 ✅ 🔃 Accessibility.
 Use the Lighthouse tool in Chrome Dev Tools to discover potential accessibility issues.

 ✅ 🔃 Accessibility.
 Ensure it is possible to use dropdowns, popups and other interactive elements with the keyboard.

 ✅ Resizing <textarea> should not break markup (check all textarea on the website).

 ## 4th priority tasks

 ✅ 🔃 Checking buttons and links.
-- All buttons, links work on all pages as expected.
+- All buttons and links work on all pages as expected.
-- All buttons and links have a proper cursor on hover (usually `pointer`).
+- All buttons and links have a right cursor on hover (usually `pointer`).
 - Buttons on hover have a shorter transition duration.
 When retracting, a longer transition duration is allowed.
-This is done to make the site seem to respond more quickly to user actions.
+This approach will make the site respond more quickly to user actions.
-- Buttons/links that have an active state should have a default cursor and nothing should happen when clicking on such elements (an example of such element https://drive.google.com/file/d/1Vb1Ct-_Wm86Eah6Bskj-8rhbUh5iYbmN/view? usp=sharing).
+- Buttons/links that have an active state should have a default cursor and nothing should happen when clicking on such elements.
+[An example of such an element](https://drive.google.com/file/d/1Vb1Ct-_Wm86Eah6Bskj-8rhbUh5iYbmN/view? usp=sharing).
-- Check that the text of the buttons cannot be selected with the mouse (to avoid text selection when double-clicking).
+- Check that the buttons' text cannot be selected with the mouse (to avoid text selection when double-clicking).
 - For small buttons, the click area should be expanded.
 [Example](https://codesandbox.io/s/expanded-click-area-example-bltliu?file=/src/main.scss)
 - Buttons and links have standard :hover, :active states.
 These states should be noticeable (e.g. changing opacity from 1 to 0.9; won't work).
-- Links leading to external sites should open pages in a new tab so as not to take the user away from the page (`target="_blank"` attribute should be used).
+- Links leading to external sites should open pages in a new tab to avoid taking the user away from the page (setting the `target="_blank"` attribute will allow you to achieve such behaviour).
 The same goes for `mailto` links.

 ✅ 🔃 There is no horizontal scroll on all pages and at all resolutions (on touch devices, swipe right/left of the pages to check).